VigneshbabuOfficial/programming-overview-interview-questions-answers/Important Interview Question and Answers.md

 ## TreeMap vs HashMap

-## Comparable vs comparator

 ## Hash table internal working

 ## What is difference between comparable and comparator in java

-## Difference between treemap and hashmap in java
+## Difference between Treemap and Hashmap in java

 ## How to create Arraylist as Synchronised